 Ernest Rutherford and his students describe the gold foil experiment to provide an atomic model in two parts, the nucleus of an atom and extranuclear electrons.

 A beam of alpha particles obtained from spontaneously radioactive isotopes of polonium directed to very thin platinum or gold foil.
 The direction of motion of α-particles after emerging from the metal sheets traced on a fluorescent screen.

-Gold foil experiment observations
+Rutherford gold foil experiment observations

 - Rutherford observed that the vast majority of the alpha particles passed the straight line through the gold foil.
 Thus this suggested that the matter consists largely of emptiness.

 - But a very limited few particles (about 1 in 8000) changed their direction quite sharply but in some cases the deflection more than 900.